 Flask is an open-source web framework built with Python programming language.
-The software is a light, a fast framework that is minimalistic doesn’t include ORM, form validation and other third party libs.
+The software is a minimalistic, light, fast framework that doesn’t include ORM, form validation, and other third-party libs.
 Flash ships with only the essential tools to develop your web applications and maintain them compared to Django, another popular web framework development software.
 Flask is based on Werkzeug and uses Jinja2 as a template engine.

 The installation of Flask can be done in two ways.
 The first is installing the software from Ubuntu’s official “apt” repository package manager, which is the easiest; however, most people will recommend installing Flask in a virtual environment.

 First, make sure your Ubuntu system is up to date.
 You will need root access or sudo privileges for the installation.

 sudo apt update && sudo apt upgrade -y